JDLabOrg/IUManual-EN/advanced_heroku.rst

 When you run  **Project > Upload to Heroku (⇧⌘H)** menu, **Heroku Management Panel** will be shown.

 Heroku Management Panel will help you to upload **Build Files** to your Heroku Server.
-Try out tutorial below :
+Try out a tutorial below :

 `Tutorial 203 - Heroku`_